rocdoc2/fe3h-discord-builds/index.md

 ### Welcome to the fe3h discord builds page.
 Below is a page for each house, which have pages for each student

+If you're looking for gameplay advice, check the top build on each character's page.
+The other builds will be bigger investments and sometimes memes.

 [Black Eagles](https://rocdoc2.github.io/fe3h-discord-builds/Black-Eagles.html) <br> <br>

 [Blue Lions](https://rocdoc2.github.io/fe3h-discord-builds/Blue-Lions.html) <br> <br>